guilhermesuzuki/BlogEngine.NET/BlogEngine/BlogEngine.NET/bower_components/font-awesome/UPGRADING.md

 As always, [submit issues](https://github.com/FortAwesome/Font-Awesome/issues/new) that you run into with this guide or with these upgrades to us.

+## 5.0.11 to 5.0.12

+Due to a collision with the "r" glyph the R Project brand icon has been renamed to `r-project`.

 ## 5.0.x to 5.1.0

 ### New packages available for browser-only integration